Tobi-45/PortSwigger-Academy-CheatSheets/SQL Injection/README.md

 <br>

-1. **Determine how many columns are in the original query.**  The number of "nulls" injected needs to be adjusted:
+1. **Determine how many columns are in the original query.**  The number of "nulls" injected needs to be adjusted ( On Oracle databases, every SELECT statement must specify a table to select FROM, default table is dual ):

 ```
 ' union select null, null--